crysthofferattier/portfolio/README.md

 # Portfolio

-Fake portfolio for college project
+Fake Portfolio for college project

 Every month data will added to transactions.json and dividends.json file